 Now Is the Time to Get Started

 There has never been a better time to get involved in the hospitality management profession.
+Now is the time to learn how to get into hotel management and set yourself up for success.
 According to the U.S. Bureau of Labor Statistics, the field of hospitality management is expected to grow by 9% between 2014 and 2024.
 This growth rate is slightly faster than the national average for other professions.

 This will create approximately 4,800 job vacancies over the next decade, and there is a severe shortage of qualified individuals to meet the demand.
-If you are interested in becoming a hospitality manager, now is the time to start!
+If you are interested in learning how to get into hotel management, now is the time to start!